oetherington/ChessPieceSwitcher/README.md

 This add-on is available to download for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/chesspieceswitcher/).

-It's currently awaiting approval in for Chrome and must be installed manually.
+It's currently awaiting approval in for Chrome so must be installed manually.

 ## Manual Installation